projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 - Judge the quality by the final image, not Colorbleed part only.
 - Use *Adaptive Sampling* and *Downsampled Pre-pass* feature.

-**Disabling Ambient Occlusion for specific objects**
+**Disabling Colorbleed for specific objects**

-If you don't want some object to cast or receive occlusion - set *Rendering Mode* of its material to *Fade* or *Transparent*.
+If you don't want some object to cast or receive color - set *Rendering Mode* of its material to *Fade* or *Transparent*.
 Or use plugin's *Luminance Sensitivity* option where possible.

 # Troubleshooting